lluppesms/activate.bicep.course/Labs/bicep/readme.md

 * Lab 1.1 - Setting up an Azure DevOps Project - See Module 2: Project, Lab 1
 * Lab 1.2 - Tooling with Visual Studio Code - See Module 4, Lab 1, Task 3
+* Make sure your Lab VM's VS Code has the Bicep extension installed.

 ### Introduction To Bicep